ShadyHanafy/Shady/Project Details.md

 ## **DATA**

-In this project I used 2 datasets from Kaggle Seattle Airbnb Page https://www.kaggle.com/airbnb/seattle/data:
+In this project I used the datasets from Kaggle Seattle Airbnb Page https://www.kaggle.com/airbnb/seattle/data:

 ## **Data Understanding**